-Green wave: Europe wakes up to climate concerns after vote
+Europe wakes up to climate concerns after green wave in vote

-BERLIN (AP) — Green parties in Germany, France, Britain and elsewhere were celebrating big gains in elections for the bloc’s 751-seat European Parliament amid growing voter concerns over climate change, expressed in large-scale student protests over recent months.
+BERLIN (AP) — Green parties in Germany, France, Britain and elsewhere celebrated big gains in elections for the 751-seat European Parliament amid growing voter concerns over climate change, expressed in large-scale student protests over recent months.

 Provisional results Monday showed the left-leaning Greens’ bloc coming fourth in the election with 69 seats, an increase of 17 compared with 2014.
 If confirmed, the results could put the Greens in a position to tip the scales when it comes to choosing the next head of the European Commission.